Sweet and Sour Shrimp

 7

-Stir in the cornstarch slurry and cook for 1 to 2 minutes, stirring constantly, until the sauce thickens and turns glossy.
+Pour the sweet and sour sauce into the wok and bring to a simmer.
+Stir in the cornstarch slurry and cook for 1 minute, stirring, until the sauce thickens and becomes glossy.

 8